-The 3x3x3 basics and how to solve the first layer are also explained in this old video in german language:
+The 3x3x3 basics and how to solve the first layer are also explained in this part of my video in german:

 Now with the finished first layer we can start with the middle layer in part 2 of this Rubik’s Cube tutorial.